-Subject to availability we will endeavour to provide parking for Blue Badge holders only.
+Parking availability for audience members who are Blue Badge Holders is wholly at the discretion of the respective production company.
+Subject to approval by the production company, 3 Mills’ management will endeavour to provide suitable parking onsite for Blue Badge holders only.
 Parking cannot be guaranteed and must be arranged in advance by contacting firstname.lastname@example.org or reception on +442082153330 to make inquiries.
 You should be aware that the entrance to 3 Mills Studios is cobbled which may cause problems for wheelchair users or those with walking aids.

 Neighbouring Tesco Bromley-by-Bow has a camera controlled car park with a strict 3 hour time limit and fines for overstaying or incorrect use.
 Audience parking here is at the individuals discretion, is not recommended by 3 Mills Studios and we cannot be held liable for any vehicle parked on this site.

 3 Mills Studios is proud to sponsor the following prestigious industry events and awards: